Strawberries and a bit of earthiness. Purchased at the cellar door in 2019. — 4 years ago

 Follow "Vinlog.notes" on Instagram — 2 years ago

 2005 vintage.
 Decanted and open for 3.5 hours before tasting.
 Intense and spicy richness in the frontal palate/gums.
 Harmonious the rest of the journey.
 Very very close to opening the door to the hall of mirrors and entering the "zone" of optimal drinking.
 Still pretty youthful and no rush to crush.
 At least two decades of gorgeous enjoyment ahead.
 Even the greatest wines change themselves in the looking glass.
-5.17.23. — a year ago
+5.17.23. — 2 years ago

 Bruce Leboff